 Though just 85-odd miles from Amsterdam and northeast of Vlieland (nicknamed "Vli-biza" by Amsterdammers), the 18-mile-long island of Terschelling remains a haven for travelers craving tranquil stretches of sand in lieu of the thumping beach clubs on the mainland.
 Here, gabled 19th-century villas and clapboard houses are illuminated by the Brandaris lighthouse — the oldest surviving lighthouse in the Netherlands (built in 1594).
 When dusk falls, around midnight during the summer months, locals sit up late at bistros along the harbor drinking Jupiler beer and toasting their exceptionally good fortune.

 Riding the train from Copenhagen to Tisvildeleje is like taking an 80-minute tour of every corner of Denmark — past suburbs, verdant countryside, and forested woodlands.
-The journey is well worth it: on the shore of the Kattegat Strait is a quiet seaside village with thatched-roof cottages along sand dunes beside the sea.
+The journey is well worth it: On the shore of the Kattegat Strait is a quiet seaside village with thatched-roof cottages along sand dunes beside the sea.
 For those who think that Denmark doesn't deliver a memorable beach escape, a visit to this sunny enclave will surely change your mind.

 Slavonice, Czech Republic

 During 41 years of Communist rule, Slavonice, halfway between Prague and Vienna, was too close to the Iron Curtain for the government's comfort.
 But since the Velvet Revolution in 1989, this off-the-radar hamlet — composed of two town squares and burgher houses painted with Renaissance-era graffiti of biblical scenes — has attracted painters and potters from Prague looking for refuge.
 We're not betting that this village will become a mini Berlin, but British-born architect John Lifton's Slavonice Institute, a center for art and progressive thought, may put the village on the art world map yet.

 St. Mawes, England

 The Périgord, in the Dordogne, is home to two of France's most coveted delicacies: foie gras and truffles.
-On market days in the tiny village of St.-Geniès, two hours east of Bordeaux, shoppers tote wicker baskets to the town square, where apron-clad vendors hawk pommes salardaises (potatoes sautéed in duck fat and garlic) and saucissons rolled in herbs.
+On market days in the tiny village of Saint-Geniès, two hours east of Bordeaux, shoppers tote wicker baskets to the town square, where apron-clad vendors hawk pommes salardaises (potatoes sautéed in duck fat and garlic) and saucissons rolled in herbs.

 If you've heard murmurs that the jagged mountains and white-sand beaches of the Mani region are worth the trip from Athens, you're not alone.
 Insiders head there for a traditional experience: authentic Greek salads and moussaka at Lela's Taverna before spending the evening at the Elies Hotel's outdoor patio, which overlooks the Gulf of Messenia.
-About three hours away on the Ionian Sea is the 765-room Costa Navarino resort with an observatory and tourism office dedicated to sustaining the village’s community and seafront.

 Hall in Tirol, Austria

-Take a 10-minute commuter train from Innsbruck straight into what feels like the Middle Ages.
+Take a 10-minute train from Innsbruck straight into what feels like the Middle Ages.
 Hall in Tirol, established in 1303, has remained unusually intact thanks to the medieval embankment and the area's wealth from salt mining and minting.
 (Ample cash flow meant that the buildings were constructed from the finest materials.)
 But the allure comes from the surroundings: the Alps, with hiking and ski trails galore.

 This Saxon village got a lucky break when it became the beneficiary of the Mihai Eminescu Trust, a nonprofit overseen by Prince Charles that's devoted to protecting the heritage of Transylvania's country towns.
 In Viscri, that means the church and its cemetery (which dates back to the 12th century) is now a UNESCO World Heritage site.
 Indigenous pear trees were replanted, the lone blacksmith has a new shop, and a new road along the pastel-colored brick houses and farms provides visitors — and the philanthropic elite — a glimpse into the authentic Saxon way of life.